KooQix/Simple-Blockchain-Simulation/README.md

 ### More information

-    For a visual description of the blockchain, check out: https://andersbrownworth.com/blockchain/
+    For a visual simulation of a blockchain, check out: https://andersbrownworth.com/blockchain/